CorySimon/CorySimon.github.io/_posts/articles/2015-03-04-parallel-jobs-in-bash.md

 parallel -j$nprocs ./simulate {} ::: 100000 10000 1000 100 10 1
 {% endhighlight %}

 As Daniele Ongari elegantly pointed out in the comments, if possible/known *a priori*, order the jobs in decreasing run time.
 For this example, we expect simulations at higher pressures to take the longest since there are more molecules in the system.
 We want the jobs with the longest run time to begin running immediately.
-If you don't clearly see this, consider when we have 10 processors and 19 jobs.
-Of the 19 jobs, one job takes two hours to run and the remaining jobs each take one hour to run.
+If you don't clearly see this, consider when we have 10 processors and 19 jobs and, of the 19 jobs, one job takes two hours to run and the remaining jobs each take one hour to run.
 If we put the two hour job in the beginning, we can keep all processors busy and the entire process will take two hours.
-On the other hand, if the two hour job is last, the entire process will take three hours as we are waiting for the two hour job to finish, and nine processors would be idle during the last hour.
+On the other hand, if the two hour job is last, the entire process will take three hours; during the last hour, nine of the processors will be idle as we are waiting for the two hour job to finish.